Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 The Factory Method Pattern is a creational design pattern that provides an interface for creating objects in a superclass, allowing subclasses to alter the type of objects created.

+In this pattern, a factory function or method is used to create objects based on input parameters.
+This approach helps in decoupling the object creation process from the actual implementation, making it easier to manage and extend.

 In Simple Terms:

 > It enables the delegation of object instantiation to child classes, offering a way to create objects without specifying their exact classes.